navneetguptacse/-Face-Recognition-Attendance-System/README.md

 - Automatic face detection and recognition.
 - Real-time attendance marking.
-- Integration with Firebase for data storage.
+- Integration with Firebase for data storage in realtime.
 - User-friendly graphical interface.

 ## 📄 Requirements